 If you are looking to continue your studies in the future, please contact the Student Advice Service to find out how any previous study may affect your future funding.
 You can check the repayment policy for all Student Finance products.

-If you receive bursary payments from the university, these payments will stop when you withdraw.
-You may also be asked to repay some or all of any bursary payments made to you in the current academic year.
-You can discuss this issue with a student adviser or contact the bursary team by email (email@example.com) or telephone (01273 643310).
-If you have been awarded a scholarship or studentship and you withdraw, the scholarship is likely to be reduced or removed.
-Please check the terms and conditions of your specific scholarship to determine the effect this will have on your fee liability.
+If you are eligible to receive bursary payments from the university, these payments will also stop when you withdraw.
+You may be asked to repay some or all of any bursary payments made to you in the current academic year.
+You should contact the Bursaries team by email firstname.lastname@example.org or telephone 01273 643310 to discuss this.

 Postgraduate Masters Loan

 As with undergraduate courses, where a postgraduate student withdraws from their course, all future payments of Postgraduate Masters Loan will be cancelled.
 However, unlike the Maintenance Loan for undergraduates, any overpayment of PG Loan will be calculated by reassessing the maximum loan available to that student.
 You should therefore notify your academic school and Student Finance immediately to ensure that the next payment of PG Loan is not released and minimise any overpayment.